kirbycool/thanx-docs/README.md

 Deployment:

-Currently, Slate-powered docs are in development and are not currently being deployed.
-For static compilation instructions, see the Slate wiki:
+Run `./build.sh` to compile the markdown files in `/source` into a deployable static website in the `/docs` directory.

 * [Deploying Slate](https://github.com/slatedocs/slate/wiki/Deploying-Slate)